spatialos/UnrealGDK/SpatialGDK/Documentation/content/workflows/debug-from-vs-overview.md

 </head>
 <body>
 <h2>Our documentation has moved</h2>
-<p>This page will automatically re-direct in a few seconds.
+<p>This page will automatically redirect in a few seconds.
 If it doesn't, click <a href="https://documentation.improbable.io/gdk-for-unreal/docs">here</a> to go to the new documentation.</P>
 </body>
 </html>